DataDog/browser-sdk/packages/rum/README.md

 ## Overview

 Datadog Real User Monitoring (RUM) enables you to visualize and analyze the real-time performance and user journeys of your application's individual users.
-To collect events, add the RUM Browser SDK to your browser application and configure what data is collected using initialization parameters.
+To collect events, add the Datadog Browser SDK to your browser application and configure what data is collected using initialization parameters.

 ## Setup

-The RUM Browser SDK supports all modern desktop and mobile browsers including IE11.
+The Datadog Browser SDK supports all modern desktop and mobile browsers including IE11.
 For more information, see the [Browser Support][8] table.

 To set up RUM Browser Monitoring, create a RUM application:

 1. In Datadog, navigate to the [**RUM Applications** page][1] and click the **New Application** button.
    - Enter a name for your application and click **Generate Client Token**.
 This generates a `clientToken` and an `applicationId` for your application.
-   - Choose the installation type for the RUM Browser SDK: [npm](#npm), or a hosted version ([CDN async](#cdn-async) or [CDN sync](#cdn-sync)).
+   - Choose the installation type for the Datadog Browser SDK: [npm](#npm), or a hosted version ([CDN async](#cdn-async) or [CDN sync](#cdn-sync)).
    - Define the environment name and service name for your application to use unified service tagging for [RUM & Session Replay][19].
 Set a version number for your deployed application in the initialization snippet.
 For more information, see [Tagging](#tagging).
    - Set the sampling rate of total user sessions collected and use the slider to set the percentage of total [Browser Premium][11] sessions collected.
 Browser Premium sessions include resources, long tasks, and replay recordings.
+For more information, see [Browser and Browser Premium setup configuration](#browser-and-browser-premium-sampling-configuration).
    - Click the **Session Replay Enabled** toggle to access replay recordings in [Session Replay][17].
    - Select a [privacy setting][18] for Session Replay in the dropdown menu.
 2. Deploy the changes to your application.
 Once your deployment is live, Datadog collects events from your users' browsers.
 3. Visualize the [data collected][2] in [dashboards][3] or create a search query in the [RUM Explorer][16].

-Until Datadog starts to receive data, your application appears as `pending` on the **RUM Applications** page.
+Until Datadog starts receiving data, your application appears as `pending` on the **RUM Applications** page.

 ### Choose the right installation method

 npm (node package manager)
 : This method is recommended for modern web applications.
-The RUM Browser SDK is packaged with the rest of your front-end JavaScript code.
+The Datadog Browser SDK is packaged with the rest of your front-end JavaScript code.
 It has no impact on page load performance.
 However, the SDK may miss errors, resources, and user actions triggered before the SDK is initialized.
-Datadog recommends using a matching version with the Browser Logs SDK if you are collecting logs.
+Datadog recommends using a matching version with the Datadog Browser SDK if you are collecting logs.

 CDN async
 : This method is recommended for web applications with performance targets.
-The RUM Browser SDK loads from our CDN asynchronously, ensuring the SDK download does not impact page load performance.
+The Datadog Browser SDK loads from our CDN asynchronously, ensuring the SDK download does not impact page load performance.
 However, the SDK may miss errors, resources, and user actions triggered before the SDK is initialized.

 CDN sync
 : This method is recommended for collecting all RUM events.
-The RUM Browser SDK loads from our CDN synchronously, ensuring the SDK loads first and collects all errors, resources, and user actions.
+The Datadog Browser SDK loads from our CDN synchronously, ensuring the SDK loads first and collects all errors, resources, and user actions.
 This method may impact page load performance.

 ### npm